-Run a separate 120 volt circuit from a separate overcurrent protective device in the electrical service entrance panel.
+Run a separate 120 volt circuit from a separate over current protection device in the electrical service entrance panel.
 This should be a 15 ampere circuit.
-Locate a shut-off switch at the boiler.
-It must be turned off during any maintenance.
-Connect 120 volt power supply to aquastat terminals L1 (HOT) and L2.
+A service switch has been provided and should be mounted to the Junction box located on the exterior boiler jacket.
+See Fig. 13-1 for diagram showing power supply connection points.

-The boiler, when installed, must be electrically grounded in accordance with the requirements of the authority having jurisdiction or, in the absence of such requirements, with the National Electrical Code, ANSI/NFPA No. 70-latest revision.
+The boiler, when installed, must be electrically grounded in accordance with the requirements of the authority having jurisdiction or, in the absence of such requirements, with the National Electrical Code, ANSI/NFPA-70, latest revision.
+In Canada, electrical wiring shall comply with the Canadian Electrical Codes, CSA-C22.1 and .2.

 Run a 14 gauge or heavier copper wire from the boiler to a grounded connection in the service panel or a properly driven and electrically grounded ground rod.